open-runtimes/open-runtimes/CONTRIBUTING.md

 $ git pull
 ```

-2. Create new branch from `master` like: `doc-548-submit-a-pull-request-section-to-contribution-guide`<br/>
+2. Create new branch from `main` like: `doc-548-submit-a-pull-request-section-to-contribution-guide`<br/>

 ```
 $ git checkout -b [name_of_your_new_branch]